 Scottish Word: Ruckle.

 “Canny, queat an swipper includes no lettin oot a ruckle – ye eejit!”
-Translated: ruckle: rattle, roaring or gurgling sound – particular of the breath of the dying.
+Translate: ruckle: rattle, roaring or gurgling sound – particular of the breath of the dying.
 “Careful, quiet and swift includes one being definite … Continue reading Ruckle. →

 blood, Death, dyke, guard, kilt, kilts, knife, knives, musket, soldier, soldiers, throat Scottish Word: Lade.

 “Hoi you!
 If ye faw in the lade ye’ll be a deid deuk anaw.”
-Translated: lade: a mill race.
+Translate: lade: a mill race.
 “Hey you!
 If you fall into the watercourse feeding the mill, you also will be as dead … Continue reading Lade. →

 alcohol, beard, bottle, bull, danger, dyke, kilt, kilts, sporran, stones, tap, thirst, wall, water, Whisky